 These are practical ways of reducing pricing pressures that simply raising interest rates, which can only change the price of money, could not achieve.

+The conventional view that the way to fight inflation is by central banks increasing interest rates arguably stems from a misinterpretation of correlation and causation dating back to the 1980s.
 Interest rates undoubtedly have a role to play in managing a modern economy, especially with respect to house prices where a high proportion of transactions rely on borrowing money.
 As for the rest of this very complex economy, a better approach could be to see them as part of the solution.